Become an Effective Team Building Facilitator

 Step 4:

 The facilitator creates and presents a 1st Draft Plan to the leader.
-The plan includes the initial set of workshop outcomes, agenda, Punch List of workshop topics, and an announcement plan.
+The plan includes the initial set of workshop outcomes, an agenda, a Punch List of workshop topics, and an announcement plan.

 Step 5: